sul23tana/Riyadh-FEWD-5/Week_02/03_box_model/assignments/01-practice-makes-perfect/readme.md

 ![Design Goal](img/target-look.png)

-1) Download the zip file in this directory to somewhere on your computer that you put web files.
-Unzip it.

 2) Your first task is to use the font, background and text classes to improve the look of this page.

 3) Your second task is to link the images to page using relative links.
 Also, try and find the buried page and link it to main index page (use a relative link).